 SQL is a crucial programming language that every programmer should know.
 In fact, SQL is the standard query language for working with databases.
 You can use it to read, update, and delete data from tables.

-Since we use databases everywhere in the real world, a developer must have a good understanding of SQL.
+Since we use databases everywhere in the real world, a developer must have a good understanding of SQL and migrate access to SQL.

 In addition to knowing basic commands such as SELECT, INSERT, UPDATE, and DELETE, you should also know how to write complex queries using merges, aggregate functions, subqueries, and other advanced functions.